TUD-INF-IAI-MCI/agsbs_atom_package/README.md

 # agsbs-atom-package package

-This package is in the initial state of the development process.
+This is in the initial state of the development process.

 More information will be available soon.